How We Work

-We support and scale innovative wrap-around workforce development programs that train former coal workers and affected community members for new economy jobs.
-The most effective workforce training programs take the specific needs of affected workers into consideration to help workers complete training programs.
+We support and scale innovative wraparound workforce development programs that train former coal workers and community members for new economy jobs.
+The most effective workforce training programs take the specific needs of affected workers into consideration to help workers complete them.

 Advance state and federal transition policies.

-We provide grants and resources to strengthen existing and advance new policies that expand key sectors (like clean energy), provide the necessary infrastructure for transition (like broadband), and create new state funding pools for transition.
+We provide grants and resources to strengthen existing policies and advance new ones that expand key sectors (like clean energy), provide the necessary infrastructure for transition (like broadband), and create new state funding pools for transition.

 Through our technical assistance we: